TOPLLab/mio/README.md

 be found [here](debugger.properties).

 > [!NOTE]
-> Currently, MIO uses a modified version of WARDuino that has a `--dump-info` argument.
-This argument is used to get information about the binary such as which program counters in the binary are right after primitive calls, what the names are of imported functions, etc...
->
-> This custom argument is available on the `feat/symbolic-templated` branch.
-This branch also houses the code for the concolic execution engine used for suggesting interesting paths.
+> The concolic option currently requires the usage of a modified WARDuino version which can be found on the `feat/symbolic-templated` branch.
+This branch houses the code for the concolic execution engine used for suggesting interesting paths.

 ## Command line arguments
 MIO has various command line arguments that can be used to flash and debug programs.
 We list these options here: